cakebatterandsprinkles/portfolio-gatsby/src/posts/js_history_terminology.md

 ---
-title: "JavaScript- An introduction"
+title: "JavaScript- A brief introduction"
 date: "2019-04-06"
 tags: ["Web Development", "JavaScript"]
-summary: "This article gives a general information about JavaScript, engines, and explains some terminology related to JS. "
+summary: "This article gives a general information about JavaScript, engines, and explains some terminology related to JS, such as scopes and hoisting. "
 ---

-**ECMAScript, JavaScript engines, and some other things**
+### ECMAScript, JavaScript engines, and some other things

 JavaScript (abbreviated as JS) is a high-level, just-in-time compiled, and multi-paradigm programming language.
 It initially had another name which was "Livescript", but as Java was quite popular those days, that naming the language "JavaScript" would make more people use it.
 Alongside of HTML and CSS, JS became one of the most important technologies in the World Wide Web.